 It’s hot outside and you just want something hydrating and refreshing.
-Well this watermelon fizz is the perfect drink to cool you down and share with friends.
+Well, this watermelon soda is the perfect drink to cool you down and share with friends.

 Watermelon – High in antioxidants, watermelon is also really hydrating with approximately 92% water.
 Adding watermelon ice cubes to sparkling water adds some extra nutrition in the form of vitamins A and C, as well as some calcium.